sosilly2004/Simple-Tetris-Python/README.md

-# Getting Started with Simple Tetris Game in Python

 ## Introduction
 Welcome to the step-by-step guide on running and playing the Simple Tetris game implemented in Python!
 In this guide, you'll learn how to set up and run the game on your local machine using Python and Pygame.